co360/soda-hol/1-create-an-atp-instance.md

 - Open the services menu by clicking the Navigation Drawer icon in the upper left-hand corner, then select Autonomous Transaction Processing.

   ![services menu atp](images/1/services-menu-atp.png)

+## Summary

+This completes Module 1.
+At this point, you know how to log into your cloud account and create an ATP instance.
+[Click here to navigate to Module 2](2-create-a-database-user-with-soda-privileges.md).